 Energy Efficiency

-Energy efficiency is an important and economical tool to reduce energy costs, decrease greenhouse gas emissions and reliance on fossil fuels, manage energy demand, and create clean energy jobs.
+Energy efficiency is an important tool to reduce energy costs, decrease greenhouse gas emissions and reliance on fossil fuels, manage energy demand, and create clean energy jobs.
 With close to one-third of Maine’s emissions attributed to buildings, efficiency improvements in energy consumption for heating, cooling, weatherization, appliances, and lighting technologies can aid in reducing energy needs, costs, and associated emissions.
 The American Council for an Energy-Efficient Economy ranked Maine fifth and the most improved among all states for state energy efficiency policies and programs that save energy, advance equity, and produce environmental and economic benefits.

 The two primary state agencies that provide support for energy efficiency technology adoption are the Efficiency Maine Trust (Efficiency Maine) and the Maine State Housing Authority (MaineHousing).
 Efficiency Maine is Maine’s quasi-state agency and independent administrator for programs to improve energy efficiency for low-income, residential, commercial, and industrial participants.
 MaineHousing is an independent authority created by the Maine State Legislature to address problems of unsafe, unsuitable, overcrowded, and unaffordable housing including clean heating and weatherization.
 The Governor’s Energy Office works closely with both Efficiency Maine and MaineHousing to ensure robust coordinated efforts between the three entities for the deployment of energy efficient technologies in an equitable, economical, and efficient manner.